christo444/christo444/README.md

-- 👋 Hi, I’m @stormslash444
+- 👋 Hi, I’m @christo444
-- 👀 I’m interested in coding
+- 👀 I’m an AI enthusiast
-- 🌱 I’m currently learning python
+- 🌱 I’m a python and flutter developer
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on projects

 <!---
 stormslash444/stormslash444 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.